Phil Mead: Early life

 Mead was born in at 10 Ashton Buildings in Battersea on 9 March 1887, the second eldest of seven children.
 His talents as a cricketer were first spotted as a schoolboy at Shillington Street School, scoring his first century as a ten-year-old while playing in the South London School League.
 He also played for the combined London Schools team.
 He was spotted playing in a school's match at The Oval by C. B. Fry, who encouraged him to pursue cricket as a profession.
-Aged 15, Mead joined the staff at Surrey, primarily as a slow left-arm orthodox bowler.
+Mead joined the staff at Surrey in 1902, aged 15, primarily as a slow left-arm orthodox bowler.
 While trying to establish his career, he worked in a shop in the West End of London.
-After two seasons, Mead left Surrey after he was not offered a contract at the end of the 1903 season, having been unable to force his way into the powerful Surrey team of the time.
+Mead left Surrey in 1903 after he was not offered a contract at the end of that season, having been unable to force his way into the powerful Surrey team of the time.